 Am I eligible to file a medical malpractice lawsuit against the physician?

-Yes, if you believe your doctor overprescribed you Xanax and you are suffering from the side effect of Xanax, you can sue your doctor for medical malpractice.
+Yes, if you believe your doctor overprescribed you Xanax and you are suffering from Xanax side effects, you can sue your doctor for medical malpractice.

 Find the best Xanax lawsuit attorney, he will assist you in the success of your lawsuit.
 You must ensure that your medical record is error-free.